rockstor/rockstor-doc/uis.rst

 User Interfaces
 ===============
 RockStor supports multiple ways for a user to interact with the appliance.
-It supports operations through a browser based interface (Web UI), a command line interface (CLI) that can be used for scripting common operations, or a RESTful API that enables complete programmatic control of the appliance.
+It supports operations through

+1. a browser based interface (web-ui)
+2. a command line interface (CLI) that can be used for scripting common operations,
+3. a RESTful API that enables complete programmatic control of the appliance.

 .. _webui:

-Web UI
+web-ui
 ------

 The RockStor browser based interface or web-ui is supported on the Firefox web browser.

-The initial setup of the appliance should be done through the Web UI, and once it is completed, any of the supported interfaces can be used to interact with it.
+The initial setup of the appliance should be done through the web-ui, and once it is completed, any of the supported interfaces can be used to interact with it.

 .. _setup: